STANDARDS FOR ACADEMIC INTEGRITY

 - If unresolved in step 4, continue to discuss the issue of concern with the Dean of the School of Nursing.
 The report of the Dean’s review will be made in writing via USPS mail and Widener email, and will be copied to the appropriate Academic Program Director and other involved parties.

-WAIVER OF SCHOOL OF NURSING ACADEMIC POLICY
+SCHOOL OF NURSING WAIVER OF ACADEMIC POLICY PROCESS

 A waiver may be sought when a student seeks an exception to a School of Nursing policy.
 Requests for waivers are considered by the SON Academic Council on an individual basis and are not generalized to the student body.